fablabbcn/smartcitizen-kit-10/sck-commands.md

 #### How to use it.

-* Connect to your kit using a any serial utility
+* Connect to your kit using a any serial utility, any baud-rate should work but `115200` is recommendable.
 * Send the starting commands.
-* Notice all the commands except the starting commands requiere `CR` or `\r` carriagre return at the end.
+* Notice all the commands except the starting commands require a carriage return at the end: `CR` or `\r`  .
 * Call any command you want, change XXX with the corresponding value.

 ### Basic SCK setup commands